Abamectin

-Abamectin is a widely used insecticide and anthelmintic.
-Abamectin, is a member of the Avermectin family and is a natural fermentation product of soil dwelling actinomycete Streptomyces avermitilis.
-Abamectin (also called Avermectin B1), differs from Ivermectin, the popular member of the Avermectin family, by double bond on C-22-25.
-Fermentation of Streptomyces avermitilis yields 8 closely related Avermectin homologues out of which B1 (a and b) forms the bulk of the fermentation.
-The non proprietary name, abamectin, is a combination of Bla (~ 80%) and B1b (~ 20%).
-Out of all the Avermectins, abamectin is the only one that is used both in agriculture and pharmaceuticals.
+Abamectin (also called avermectin B1) is a widely used insecticide and anthelmintic.
+Abamectin, is a member of the avermectin family and is a natural fermentation product of soil dwelling actinomycete Streptomyces avermitilis.
+Abamectin differs from ivermectin, the popular member of the avermectin family, by a double bond between carbons 22 and 23.
+Fermentation of Streptomyces avermitilis yields eight closely related avermectin homologs, with the B1a and B1b forms comprising the majority of the fermentation.
+The non-proprietary name, abamectin, refers to a mixture of B1a (~80%) and B1b (~20%).
+Out of all the avermectins, abamectin is the only one that is used both in agriculture and pharmaceuticals.

-Mode of Action
+Mode of action

 Avermectins bind to the glutamate-gated chloride channels that are found in invertebrate nerve and muscle cells.
 They cause hyperpolarization of these cells resulting in paralysis and death.
-Mammals only possess glutamate-gated chloride channels in the brain and spinal cord and as the Avermectins have a low affinity for other mammalian ligand-gated channels and do not usually cross the blood–brain barrier, they are very safe for mammals.
+Mammals only possess glutamate-gated chloride channels in the brain and spinal cord and as the avermectins have a low affinity for other mammalian ligand-gated channels and do not usually cross the blood–brain barrier, they are very safe for mammals.